pfheatwole/thesis/source/paraglider_components.rst

 Where :math:`{RM}_x` was negated since the wing :math:`x`-axis is positive forward.

 ..
+FIXME: it's confusing that I mix RMx being positive for the derivation but negative for the wing.
+I've drawn the x-axis positive "forwards" in the diagram, but :eq:`accelerator_geometry_line_lengths` has it positive.

+..
 FIXME: discussion

    * This model assumes the accelerator does not change the arc or profiles.